rust-embedded/embedonomicon/src/main.md

 We also drop the `#![no_main]` attribute has it has no effect on library crates.

-> There's an orthogonal question that arises at this stage: should the `rt` library provide a
+> There's an orthogonal question that arises at this stage: Should the `rt` library provide a
 > standard panicking behavior, or should it *not* provide a `#[panic_implementation]` function and
 > leave the end user choose the panicking behavior?
 This document won't delve into that question and
-> for simplicity will leave the dummy `#[panic_implementation]` function in the `rt` crate, but we
+> for simplicity will leave the dummy `#[panic_implementation]` function in the `rt` crate.
-> wanted to inform the reader that there are other options.
+> However, we wanted to inform the reader that there are other options.

 The second change involves providing the linker script we wrote before to the application crate.
 You see the linker will search for linker scripts in the library search path (`-L`) and in the directory